threefoldfoundation/info_sdk/src/evdc/evdc_wiki.md

-# Host a Website on TF Grid via eVDC
+# Host a Wiki on TF Grid via eVDC

 By using eVDC you can now deploy and host your own wiki on top of the ThreeFold Grid.

 ![](img/evdc_wiki_11_wiki_result.png)